richardhe11/thelemonadestand/README.md

-Created by Richard He, 2016, based on a ForBetterWeb.com bootstrap template created by Jeny Elkind.
+Created 2016, based on a ForBetterWeb.com bootstrap template created by Jeny Elkind.
 Code released under the [Apache 2.0] license.

+Planning to scrap the entire website, and replace with a minimalistic aesthetic.
+In the meantime, yay messy repositories...